OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     the family-rank ancestor node of n' is the same as the name-string of the family-rank ancestor node of n.

-    (Example: _Hyphodontia quercina_ irmng:11021089
-    aligns with Hyphodontia quercina in Index Fungorum [if:298799], not Malacodon candidus [if:505193].
-[Not a great example because a later heuristic would have gotten it.]
-The synonymy is via GBIF.)
+    (Example: Source node _Plasmodiophora diplantherae_ from Index Fungorum, in Protozoa, has one workspace candidate derived from NCBI and another from WoRMS.
+Because the source node and the NCBI candidate are both in Phytomyxea, while the WoRMS candidate has no applicable lineage in common, the NCBI candidate is chosen.)

-    The details are complicated because (a) every pair of nodes have at least _some_ of their lineage in common, and (b) genus names do not provide any information when comparing species nodes with the same name-string, so we can't always just look at the parent taxon.
+    The details are complicated because (a) every pair of nodes have at least _some_ of their lineage in common, and (b) genus names do not provide any information when comparing species nodes with the same name-string, so for species we can't just look at the parent taxon.
 The exact rule used is the following:

     Define the 'quasiparent name' of n, q(n), to be the